cicwi/PyCorrectedEmissionCT/doc_sources/tutorial.md

 [`ProjectorAttenuationXRF`](corrct.html#corrct.projectors.ProjectorAttenuationXRF), and it can be used particularly in conjunction with the class
 [`VolumeMaterial`](corrct.html#corrct.physics.VolumeMaterial) from the [`physics`](corrct.html#module-corrct.physics) module.

+For a dedicated description of the projection and attenuation correction geometry, the reader can have a look at the dedicated [geometry page](corrct.html#geometry).

 ## Data terms and regularization

 Iterative methods support regularizers, and data fidelity terms.
 The former can